Independent Environmental Monitoring Program: BWXT Nuclear Energy Canada Inc. - Peterborough

-Under the Nuclear Safety and Control Act (NSCA), licensees of nuclear facilities are required to implement an environmental monitoring program to demonstrate that the public and the environment are protected from emissions related to the facility’s nuclear activities.
-The results of these monitoring programs are submitted to the CNSC to ensure compliance with applicable guidelines and limits, as set out in regulations that oversee Canada’s nuclear industry.
+Under the Nuclear Safety and Control Act (NSCA), licensees of nuclear facilities are required to implement environmental monitoring programs to demonstrate that the public and the environment are protected from emissions related to the facilities’ nuclear activities.
+The results of these monitoring programs are submitted to the CNSC to ensure compliance within applicable guidelines and limits, as set out in regulations that oversee Canada’s nuclear industry.

 The CNSC has implemented its IEMP to verify that the public and the environment around licensed nuclear facilities are protected.
 It is separate from, but complementary to, the CNSC’s ongoing compliance verification program.
-The IEMP involves taking samples from public areas around the facilities, and measuring and analyzing the amount of radioactive and hazardous substances in those samples.
-CNSC staff collect the samples and send them to the CNSC’s state-of-the-art laboratory for testing and analysis.
-The area outside of the BWXT Peterborough site perimeter was sampled in 2014 and 2018.
+The IEMP involves taking samples from public areas around the facilities, and measuring and analyzing the amount of radiological (nuclear) and hazardous substances in those samples.
+CNSC staff collect the samples and send them to the CNSC’s laboratory for testing and analysis.
+The area outside of the BWXT Peterborough site perimeter was sampled in 2014, 2018 and 2019.

-he IEMP sampling plans for BWXT Peterborough facility focused on both radioactive and hazardous substances, such as uranium and beryllium.
-Uranium is both a radioactive substance because it decays at a slow rate by emitting gamma radiation and a hazardous substance because exposure to uranium leads to chemical toxicity.
+The IEMP sampling plans for BWXT Peterborough facility focused on both radioactive and hazardous substances, such as uranium and beryllium.
+Uranium is both a radioactive substance (it decays at a slow rate by emitting gamma radiation) and a hazardous substance (since exposure to uranium leads to chemical toxicity).
 Beryllium is a hazardous substance used in the fuel bundle manufacturing process.
 A site-specific sampling plan was developed based on the licensee’s approved environmental monitoring program and the CNSC’s regulatory experience with the site.
-In July 2014 and July 2018, CNSC staff collected air, soil, vegetation and water samples in publically-accessible areas outside the BWXT Peterborough site perimeter.
-The levels of uranium and beryllium measured in air, soil, vegetation and water were below available guidelines.
+In July 2014, July 2018, and May 2019, CNSC staff collected air, soil, and water samples in areas outside the BWXT Peterborough site perimeter.
+The levels of uranium and beryllium measured in the samples were below available guidelines.

 Focus on health